Valentine’s Day

 So I’ve decided to surprise them when they come home Sunday evening, with a dessert for dinner night – English pancakes – it’s one of their favorites and it’s ages since we’ve had them.
 I even have some Lyle’s Golden Syrup – an essential accompaniment to the pancakes.

-We’ll be celebrating our love for each other and a significantly for me, it will be a year since we moved into our “post-marriage” home.
+We’ll be celebrating our love for each other and significantly for me, it will be a year since we moved into our “post-marriage” home.
 How do you feel about Valentine’s Day?
 Love it?
 Hate it?
 Ignore it?